uber-archive/viewport-mercator-project/docs/api-reference/web-mercator-utils.md

 - `endProps.longitude` (Number, required)
 - `endProps.latitude` (Number, required)
 - `endProps.zoom` (Number, required)
-- `opts` (Object, optional) - optional parameters.
+- `opts` (Object, optional) - optional parameters that effect duration calculation.
+- `opts.curve` (Number, optional, default: 1.414) - The zooming "curve" that will occur along the flight path, .
-- `opts.speed` (Number, optional) - linearly affects the duration, higher speed returns smaller durations and vice versa.
+- `opts.speed` (Number, optional, default: 1.2) - The average speed of the animation defined in relation to `options.curve`, it linearly affects the duration, higher speed returns smaller durations and vice versa.
+- `opts.screenSpeed` (Number, optional) - The average speed of the animation measured in screenfuls per second.
+Similar to `opts.speed` it linearly affects the duration,  when specified `opts.speed` is ignored.
+- `opts.maxDuration` (Number, optional) - Maximum duration in milliseconds, if calculated duration exceeds this value, `0` is returned.

 Returns:
 - `duration` Number, in milliseconds.